 The 2010 Flash Crash erased almost $1 trillion in market value in U.S. stock markets.
 The market crash was characterized by a rapid decline in the stock markets and their quick partial rebound within an hour.

-Following a series of investigation, market manipulation using spoofing schemes was determined as one of the primary triggers of the Flash Crash.
-In 2015, the U.S. Department of Justice filed charges against a London-based trader Navinder Singh Sarao.
-He was accused of market manipulation after placing a large order of E-Mini S&P 500 stock index futures contracts with the intent to cancel the order prior the execution.
+Following a series of investigations, market manipulation using spoofing schemes was determined as one of the primary triggers of the Flash Crash.
+In 2015, the U.S. Department of Justice filed charges against a London-based trader, Navinder Singh Sarao.
+He was accused of market manipulation after placing a large order for E-Mini S&P 500 stock index futures contracts with the intent to cancel the order prior to execution.